Witch Island: Anna Chittenden and the Idaho

 Goff made bail and disappeared.
 Two weeks later, Mary reappeared and returned to Henry Goff's house.
 She claimed she had been staying with a friend and seemed vexed by the rumors.
 She indicated a plan to take legal action against those spreading sensational stories, meaning Anna.
 It turned out Mary was a victim of Buchanan after all.
 They charged him with mail fraud.
 He got out on $11,000 bond, faked his drowning and fled to Detroit.
 They caught up to him and sent him to prison for ten months.
 Mary, due to the notoriety, was forced to live under an assumed name.

 Anna and Benjamin were in the process of setting up house.
 She spent extravagantly and beyond his affordability.
-On March 30, 1880 while visiting a friends house, she heard someone sing and decided she must have a piano.
+On March 30, 1880, while visiting a friends house, she heard someone sing and decided she must have a piano.
 Benjamin went to work the following day.
-He withdrew a month's salary, went to a saloon until 11 p.m. that night then vanished.
+He withdrew a month's salary, went to a saloon until 11 p.m., then vanished.
 Even his brother-in-law supported that Benjamin was uncommunicative and fickle.
 Whether Anna sought him, intended to open an office, went back to Daniel or some combination, she went back to New York.

-By June 1880, Anna setup shop with the parlors of the Stevens House (Queens).
+By June 1880, Anna set up shop with the parlors of the Stevens House in Queens.
 She was arranging for a telephone installed to call her clients on Wall Street.
 Her notoriety as a seeress grew and notable clients mounted.
 Anna Elizabeth Dickinson was under guidance along with Fanny Davenport.
-Thomas Edison paid her a visit but, she frowned upon him as a know-it-all.
+Thomas Edison paid her a visit, but she frowned upon him as a know-it-all.
 When Lucius Fairchild sat with her in England, she predicted his appointment as envoy to Spain.
 Charles Darwin told her, "You are a wonderful woman but not a supernatural one."
 This was fine with Anna as she never claimed anything supernatural.
 Benjamin Disraeli complimented her on her powers.
 Other clients included Lady Stisted, Mrs. Carshore (the only lady to escape the Siege of Delhi), George Wyld (who supported Henry Slade during his trial), John Atkinson Grimshaw and many others in nobility and the military.
 Noted publisher, Aaron K. Loring, wrote a testimonial to her clairvoyant abilities.
 She talked business with Jay Gould and had many attorneys from Boston and New York visit her for her guidance.
-She admitted her impressions were not perfect but, she seldom erred when it came to stock and life predictions.
-She, also, claimed she could cure anything.
+She admitted her impressions were not perfect, but she seldom erred when it came to stock and life predictions.
+She also claimed she could cure anything.